rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

     https://www.kernel.org/pub/linux/kernel/v6.x/linux-6.5.7.tar.xz
     ```

-    NOte that linux-6.5.7.tar.xz just happens to be the latest kernel available at time of this writing.
+    Note that linux-6.5.7.tar.xz just happens to be the latest kernel available at time of this writing.
 You should substitute
      linux-6.5.7.tar.xz or linux-6.*.tar.xz with whatever version of the Kernel that you choose to follow along this
       exercise with.